Are you looking for a good Windows Server provider?

 Difference between Linux and Windows Web hosting

-- The Web server – IIS (Internet Information Server) vs Apache (Linux)
+- The Web server – IIS (Internet Information Server) vs Apache or NGINX (Linux)

 - The file system – NTFS vs EXT* (Linux)